Car Insurance Rates by Profession

 Car insurance costs are incredibly specific.
 Your rates reflect the potential risk you and your vehicle pose to an insurance company.
-Your profession is one of the many rating factors that comprise the "you" portion of your car insurance costs.
+Your profession is one of the many rating factors that comprise the "you" portion of your car insurance costs when it comes to quotes.
 Insurance companies do this for two reasons.

 Historical data shows drivers with higher levels of educational attainment are less likely to take risks on the road.
 But this isn’t specific to education levels only.
 Data also shows drivers in certain occupations tend to file fewer claims and receive fewer tickets or citations.
 Insurance companies reward these tendencies with lower premiums.